active-hash/active_hash/README.md

       belongs_to :country
     end

+However, as of ActiveRecord 3.1 support for ActiveRecord's `belong_to` is broken.
+Instead, you must use the `belongs_to_active_hash` method:

+    class Country < ActiveHash::Base
+    end

+    class Person < ActiveRecord::Base
+      extend ActiveHash::Associations::ActiveRecordExtensions
+      belongs_to_active_hash :country
+    end

-ActiveHash will also work as a polymorphic parent:
+With ActiveRecord versions < 3.1, ActiveHash will also work as a polymorphic parent:

     class Country < ActiveHash::Base
     end